rishizip/python-lectures/readme.md

 ## Copyright (c) 2024 rishizip

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software with the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software with the following conditions:

 1. All rights to the original lecture content belong to Apna College.